Making Money From Buying Stocks

 In reality, the secret to making money from buying stocks and investing in bonds was summed up by the late father of value investing Benjamin Graham when he wrote, "The real money in investing will have to be made – as most of it has been in the past – not out of buying and selling, but out of owning and holding securities, receiving interest and dividends, and benefiting from their long-term increase in value."

-Even successful, high-profile investors such as Warren Buffett and Charlie Munger made the bulk of their money on stocks and businesses they held for 25+, even 50+, years.
 Still, many new investors don't understand the actual mechanics behind making money from stocks; where the wealth actually originates or how the entire process works.